-Have you ever think of attempting two peaks in one trip?
-Here is the bonanza offer to reach the Island peak and the Everest (highest peak in the world) at one challenge.
+Have you ever thought of attempting two peaks in one trip?
+Here is the bonanza offer to reach the Island peak and Everest (the highest peak in the world) at one challenge.
 The Everest Base Camp Trekking and Island Peak Climbing in a single expedition itself are challenging and strenuous.
 The add-on package of Island Peak Climbing to Everest Base Camp trekking is an incredible trip to the Himalayas.
 The trek will follow the same route that of Classic Everest Base Camp Trek or 14-days EBC Trek for the first 10-11 days then followed by the path leading to Island Peak.
-En route, the settlements of local Sherpa people can be seen in Phakding village, Namche Bazaar, Dingboche, Tengboche, Gorak Shep.
-The incomparable views of the cyan or turquoise or emerald glaciers, the beautiful waterfalls and the stunning landscapes on the lap of the snow-capped Himalayas are heart-touching.
+En route, the settlements of local Sherpa people can be seen in Phakding village, Namche Bazaar, Dingboche, Tengboche, and Gorak Shep.
+The incomparable views of the cyan or turquoise or emerald glaciers, the beautiful waterfalls, and the stunning landscapes on the lap of the snow-capped Himalayas are heart-touching.

 The ascent to Island Peak is challenging.
-Hence, it is always advisable to learn to use the climbing gears and equipment.
-Step On Himalaya will completely be handling all the arrangements, a basic training to use the climbing gears, accommodations, meals, required permits and payment of taxes.
+Hence, it is always advisable to learn to use climbing gear and equipment.
+Step on Himalaya will completely be handling all the arrangements, basic training to use the climbing gears, accommodations, meals, required permits, and payment of taxes.
 The Guide will always be with the guests to look after their needs and make sure of the comfort.
 At some point, the paths are misleading too.
-So, kindly keep tracing your guide and regular communication is the must.
+So, kindly keep tracing your guide and regular communication is a must.
 Once you reach the top, the iconic views of the panorama of the Himalayan vista of Mt.
 Ama Dablam, Mt.
-Lhotse, Mera Peak is astonishing and breath-taking.
-This dual attempt is a lifetime experience, which can be made possible with your stamina and hard effort with the guidance and assistance of Step On Himalaya.
+Lhotse, and Mera Peak are astonishing and breathtaking.
+This dual attempt is a lifetime experience, which can be made possible with your stamina and hard effort with the guidance and assistance of Step on Himalaya.
 So, grab the chance and let us be your travel guide.

-You will be heading to the Domestic Airport of TIA after an early morning breakfast.
+You will be heading to the Domestic Airport of TIA after early morning breakfast.
 You will be catching a morning flight to Lukla.
 It is somewhat terrifying but interesting to get the sights of snow-capped Himalayan ranges and hover above the stunning landscapes.
-Lukla Airport is known as the most dangerous Airport in the world, surrounded by the gigantic mountains.
+Lukla Airport is known as the most dangerous airport in the world, surrounded by gigantic mountains.
 After arriving at Lukla, you will be taken to a hotel for lunch.
-After lunch, you will start walking towards the beautiful Phakding village.
+After lunch, you will start walking towards the beautiful Phakding.
 A short hike to the nearby monastery can be done if you have spare time.
 Overnight in Phakding.

-After having breakfast, you will start walking through the amazing forests of pines, firs and junipers throughout the journey following the trail of Dudh Koshi river.
+After having breakfast, you will start walking through the amazing forests of pines, firs, and junipers throughout the journey following the trail of the Dudh Koshi river.
 The end of today’s journey is Namche Bazar.
 You will come across Mt.
 Thamserku (6,608m.) on the right.
 The bright and clear sky will give a beautiful glimpse of Mt.
 Everest above the ridge of Lhotse-Nuptse.
-Continuing the walk, you will enter the Sagarmatha National Park then reach the Namche Bazaar.
-It is the main gateway to the Everest as well as the sole center of trade and business of Khumbu region.
-There are total 5 (five) suspension bridges until you arrive at Namche Bazaar, being the Hilary Bridge the highest.
+Continuing the walk, you will enter the Sagarmatha National Park and then reach the Namche Bazaar.
+It is the main gateway to Everest as well as the sole center of trade and business in the Khumbu region.
+There are a total 5 (of five) suspension bridges until you arrive at Namche Bazaar, being the Hilary Bridge being the highest.
 After ascending from the Hilary Bridge, you will finally arrive at Namche Bazaar.
 Overnight in Namche Bazaar.

-An early morning breakfast is served.
+Early morning breakfast is served.
 After having breakfast, you will trek heading towards Tengboche village.
-It is a quite easy walk from Namche till Phunki then followed by the uphill walk.
-Tengboche is famous for the Tengboche monastery, the largest monastery of the Everest/Khumbu region.
+It is quite easy to walk from Namche to Phunki then followed by the uphill walk.
+Tengboche is famous for the Tengboche monastery, the largest monastery in the Everest/Khumbu region.
 Surrounded by the Himalayas including Mt.
 Everest, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, and Mt.
-Thamserku, lays the Sagarmatha National Park.
-It is enlisted in the UNESCO World Heritage Sires.
+Thamserku, lies the Sagarmatha National Park.
+It is enlisted in the UNESCO World Heritage Sites.
 If you could make it by afternoon, you can visit the monastery that opens at 3:00 pm.
 Overnight in Tengboche.

-Kala Patthar is the famous vintage point of Everest Region from where it is believed to view the best sights of Himalayan ranges.
+Kala Patthar is the famous vantage point of the Everest Region from where it is believed to view the best sights of the Himalayan ranges.
 We will wake up pre-dawn and depart from Gorak Shep towards Kala Patthar enjoying the chilling winds at the freezing temperature ranging from -10C to 14C.
-As you hike up and the morning rises, the peaks like Lingtren, Changtse, Khumbutse and Everest start revealing.
-You can capture the amazing moments in pictures and spend some time at the base of the gigantic panorama of Himalayas and then return to Lobuche for the overnight stay.
+As you hike up and the morning rises, the peaks like Lingtren, Changtse, Khumbutse, and Everest start revealing.
+You can capture the amazing moments in pictures and spend some time at the base of the giant panorama of the Himalayas and then return to Lobuche for an overnight stay.

 The Summit day: Waking up at around midnight and then after taking breakfast ahead of the climb.
 It is very important you reach the summit by the noon as the winds are stronger in the highlands during the afternoon.
 This might create a problem while climbing.
 You need to walk for several hundred meters beyond the base camp before you strike off the vertical hillside.
 At the beginning of the trail, it is sandy which soon changes to the grassy path.
 As you go higher, the slope gets narrower and then it enters a rocky, steep channel.
 You climb the channel gradually.
 It’s not difficult but the rocky steps are short.
 After crossing this gully, it then catches the route of a ridgeline.
 Here, the rope is fixed by the guides.
 This route is nerve-wracking, tiresome and directly traverses onto the snout of the Summit.
 After fixing the rope, you will then walk towards the summit ridge.
 The fixed rope and the man rope are being used for the safety.
 The usual length of the rope is around 350m., which also depends on the season and the crevasses.
 The ladders are used to cross the two big crevasses which are newly formed.
 The moment of being at the summit is awesome.
 Spend some time at the summit and then descend back to the Island Peak Base Camp.
 Celebration for the successful feat.
 Overnight at the tented accommodation in the Base Camp.